JoeManto/XCT/README.md

 ---

 Note: Don't include the first "test" string that is in every XC test.
-Every command should contain one of these, but no more than than one.

 ```swift
 - e  Requires extact match